 Truth be told, I once bought that expensive version out of desperation to rid myself of rosacea that was making me embarrassed to go out in public.
-That spray, together with a simple skin cleansing routine, eliminated most of my skin issues, but I then had to find a less expensive way to keep my skin healthy.
+That spray, together with a simple skin cleansing routine, eliminated most of my skin issues, but soon I had to find a less expensive way to keep my skin healthy.

-Now you can benefit from this cost saving method too:
+Now you can benefit from this cost saving method too.

 Homemade Rose Water Spray Recipe

-- Add water to your misting container.
+- Add water to your Spray bottle.

 - Add essential oil to Spray Bottle.

 - It's best to not store this spray in a metal bottle, as metals can alter the essential oil's property.
 If you are going to use plastic, use a high quality plastic so the oils don't absorb some of the plastic into what you are putting onto your body.

 - Use pure essential oils only.
 Many essential oils on the market are diluted with jojoba or other oils.
 See my post on Which Essential Oils Are Best to find out where to get high essential oils that you can trust.